-State of Illinois Department of Central Management Services (CMS) Veterans Business Program
+State of Illinois Department of Central Management Services Veterans Business Program

-The Small Business Set-Aside Program promotes the economic development of small Illinois companies (revenues less than $8 million for retail or service business, less than $13 million for wholesale companies and less than $14 million for construction companies.
-For manufacturing, the state defines small business based on gross revenue (<$13 million) and employees (<250)).
-Currently, 673 classifications of services and commodities have been specifically set aside for small businesses.
-Most recently, IT consulting services was added to this list.
-Also, a number of contracts under $50,000 are set aside for Illinois small business competition.
+The Small Business Set-Aside Program promotes the economic development of small Illinois companies (revenues less than $8 million for retail or service business, less than $13 million for wholesale companies, and less than $14 million for construction companies.
+For manufacturing, the state defines small business based on gross revenue (less than $13 million) and employees (less than 250).
 This program has specific benefits for providers of goods and services:

 - 673 supply and service classifications set aside

-- One-time commodity and service procurements of less than $50,000 are set aside for registered small businesses
+- One-time commodity and service procurements below the small purchase threshold are set aside for registered small businesses

 The links below are useful tools when searching for procurement-related matters.

-- Illinois Department of Transportation - Information related to one of the state's largest transportation systems
+- Illinois Department of Transportation - Information related to the State’s largest transportation system and construction-related procurements.